 Pain in the Tooth, You Bet

 Pain has been described as constant, sharp, pulsating, deep, or intermittent.
+Pain can be encountered when chewing, or sleeping, with hot and/or cold contact.
+Pain can begin suddenly or worsen over time.

 – Dental Cavity is the number one reason for dental pain.